hzeller/rpi-rgb-led-matrix/README.md

 sudo examples-api-use/demo -D0
 ```
   * Use the utilities.
 The [utils](./utils) directory has some ready-made
-    useful utilities to show image or text.
+    useful utilities to show content.
 [Go there](./utils) to see how to
     compile and run these.

 ### Utilities

 The [utils directory](./utils) is meant for ready utilities to show images or
-animated gifs.
-Read the [README](./utils/README.md) there for instructions
+animated gifs or videos.
+Read the [README](./utils/README.md) there for
-how to compile.
+instructions how to compile.

 There are external projects that use this library and provide higher level
 network protocols, such as the